 - 4. What are the penalties for texting while driving in Las Vegas, NV?

-- 6. How many points will texting while driving put on my driver's license in Las Vegas, NV?
+- 6. How many points will go on my NV driver's license?

-- 11. When can I seal a conviction for texting while driving in Las Vegas, NV?
+- 11. When can I seal a conviction for texting while driving in NV?

 If you have been injured by a driver who was distracted by his/her cell phone, you may be entitled to hefty money damages.
 Contact our Las Vegas personal injury attorneys to learn more.

 Yes.
 It is against Nevada law to manually type into a cell phone or other handheld wireless communication device while driving.
 This includes not just texting but also using one's hand to surf the web, instant message, or operate apps.

 Furthermore, it is illegal merely to read from a handheld device while driving, or to hold a phone up to one's ear to speak while driving.